Kev-Garcia/KOTH-Loot/README.md

 Snafu Weapons: Expect to find a selection of weapons from the Snafu Weapons arsenal.
 These items can provide unique advantages and firepower for your KOTH gameplay.

-MMG Gear/ MMG Raid Tool: Discover essential gear and raid tools related to MMG.
+MMG Gear/ MMG Raid Tools: Discover essential gear and raid tools related to MMG.
 These items can enhance your gameplay and provide strategic advantages.

 Expansion Items: Explore expansion items that add depth and complexity to the KOTH mod.
 These items can change the way you approach the game and offer new challenges.

-Breaching Charges: Find breaching charges that can be used to gain entry into secure areas and change the tide of battles.
+Breaching Charges: Find breaching charges that can be used to gain entry into secure areas.

 Usage
 To use this loot JSON file with the KOTH mod, follow these steps: